pangers/Intelligence-iOS-Framework/README.md

 In addition to the errors specified by each individual module, you may also get one of the following errors if the request fails:

 * RequestError.AccessDeniedError: Unable to call particular method, your permissions on the Phoenix Platform are incorrectly configured. **Developer is responsible to fix these issues.**
+* RequestError.InternetOfflineError: Internet connectivity error, developer will need to wait until device has connected to the internet then try this request again.
 * RequestError.ParseError: Unable to parse the response of the call.
 Server is behaving unexpectedly, this is unrecoverable.

 These errors will be wrapped within an NSError using as domain RequestError.domain.